gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of character.
 There are no sloppy, easily-bribed guard captains in this city.
 Mean, yes, if whoever sits on the throne wants mean, but never soft and *never* stupid.
-Given the caravan raids, of course Leis would have a magician working for her---at least one, probably more.
+Given the caravan raids, of course Leis would have a magician working for her—at least one, probably more.
 I should have known they would sniff out my chat with Lady Kembe.
 The only question was, could they tell what it was they smelled?

 "Student of mine swore an oath yesterday, a blood oath.
-I was trying to---"
+I was trying to—"

 "A juristed oath?"